Avoiding the Summer Slide

 Looking to avoid that “Summer Slide” for your students?
 Look no further than Renzulli Learning for engaging, enriching ideas!
 Students can “Type I and II” explore the Enrichment Activities Database on their own, embark on a “Type III” Passion Project, or you can use the “Stop Summer Slide” Assignment Templates to send out work to them before you grab your flip-flops and run off to your own summer adventures!

 As a teacher, you can decide to take this to whatever level you are comfortable with.
 If you are a Gifted and Talented teacher who will work with the same kids next year, this is a fabulous way to stay connected over the summer.
 If you are a grade level teacher, you can consider whether you want to stay connected to your current students or if it’s time to transition the classes over so that you can get to know next year’s kiddos and hit the ground running in the fall!
 They can stay connected to you AND also select next year’s teacher if you want them to.
 There is no wrong way to approach this – be creative!

-How about suggesting they try a Type III Independent Investigation using the Wizard Project Maker to organize their research?
+How about suggesting they try a Type III Independent Investigation – aka a Passion Project – using the Project Wizard to organize their research?
 They can start with a blank slate and design their own inquiry-based investigation or get a head start by utilizing one of the Renzulli Learning Super Starter Projects, available in a wide variety of topics and for every interest area.